Perspective2077/Javascript-Notes/README.md

 I commented many lines of code so u not get confused

 I am assuming u know how to run a code inside your local machine (computer duh) .
-If not first download Node.js env from google then install it in your pc
+If not first download Node.js env from googoo then install it in your pc

 For running a file , either u can use "Run"->"Run Without debugging" option on top nav of vs code or use "node yourfilename.js"(for node env duh)